drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

-# Supporting mixed consistency in a Declarative Programmable Storage System
+# Mixing Consistency in a Declarative Programmable Storage System

 <!-- ------------------------------>